Court of Appeal of Tanzania

 Extension to seek review refused for failure to show good cause and to invoke Rule 66 review grounds.

-* Criminal procedure – extension of time – Rule 10 – applicant must show good cause; * Review jurisdiction – Rule 66(1) – review of Court of Appeal judgments is exceptional and limited to five grounds (manifest error on face of record; denial of hearing; nullity; lack of jurisdiction; judgment procured by fraud/perjury); * Civil procedure – Rule 48(1) – notice of motion must state grounds and affidavit may cure defects; * Abuse of process – revision filed out of time and misconceived; * Finality of litigation – public policy requires sparing use of review.
+• — Review jurisdiction — review of Court of Appeal judgments is exceptional and limited to five grounds (manifest error on face of record; denial of hearing; nullity; lack of jurisdiction; judgment procured by fraud/perjury)

 13 June 2013

-Extension to apply for review refused where applicant failed to show good cause and Rule 66(1) grounds.
+Extension of time to seek review denied where applicant failed to show good cause and prima facie Rule 66(1) grounds.

 13 June 2013